 natural?
 I outline an argument that it is not, which is inspired by Sider's 'Purity' constraint.
 Distinguishing between what I call 'horizontal' and 'vertical' conceptions of naturalness, however, shows that Purity does not necessarily rule out perfectly natural relative naturalness.

-Objectivity and Triviality (To be superceded by a current project, tentatively titled 'Ground and Knowledge: An Essay on Constructivist Epistemology')
+Objectivity and Triviality (To be superceded by a current project, tentatively titled 'Ground and Knowledge: Epistemological Motivations for Anti-Realism')

 It is frequently claimed that, by grounding normative facts in familiar facts about our mental lives, Constuctivists are able to explain how we can know, or justifiably believe, normative truths.
 This is a comparative advantage for the Constructivist view because many think that ordinary realist views of the normative struggle to explain the same epistemological facts.
 This paper is an extended argument that these perceived epistemological advantages of Constructivism are in fact illusory.